jameswilson/jameswilson.github.io/README.md

 ```

+### 3. Perform a health check

-### 3. Confirm Github Pages gem is installed and reports no errors.
+Ensure that the github-pages ruby gem is installed and reporting no errors.

 ```bash
 $ github-pages health-check
 ```

-### 4. Confirm Jekyll is installed and runs locally.
+### 4. Test your site locally

-Execute jekyll using bundler:
+Execute Jekyll using bundler:

 ```bash
 $ bundle exec jekyll serve